jentery/engl230v2/index.md

 In this course, you'll learn to:

-* Develop a vocabulary for talking about media and fiction.
+* Develop a vocabulary for approaching media in the context of fiction.
-* Interpret audio, images, and text in the context of contemporary fiction.
-We'll practice various techniques for listening, watching, reading, and playing media.
+* Interpret what audio, images, and text do in fiction.
+We'll practice various techniques for watching, reading, playing, and listening to the stories people make with media.
 * Communicate critically with audio, images, and text.
-You'll have opportunities to practice composing across these media.
+You'll have opportunities to practice composing across these media, with an informed audience in mind.
-* Use media as forms of evidence in arguments and criticism.
-You'll learn to integrate audio, images, and even video alongside quotations in your writing about fiction.
+* Use media as evidence in arguments and criticism.
+You will, for instance, integrate audio, images, and even video alongside quotations in your writing about fiction.

 Each of these four outcomes should apply to work across disciplines and occupations, regardless of your major at UVic.
 They are useful whenever you're interpreting media or writing for the web.